Athletes and Teams

 An age-group athlete or para-athlete is an amateur athlete 16 years or older.
 Age-groupers are categorized according to gender and age bracket (16-19, 20-24, 25-29, etc.).
 The word “amateur” may be misleading: some age-groupers have their sights on earning a spot in the Age-Group Team Canada world championships or turning Pro.

 To be eligible for the TriNL Points Series, a triathlete must be a current annual member in good standing with TriNL.
-Triathletes can earn points in 2 categories: Participation and Performance.
+Triathletes earn points for their results in races.

 Junior age-group athletes are between the ages of 16-19 as of December 31.
 When an athlete turns 16, they can compete on a Canada Games Pathway, or the Age-Group pathway.